-Prac ice A school must show the following to become an IB World School offering the Diploma Programme In place Planning is in progress 1.
-The written curriculum is comprehensive and aligns with the requirements of the programme(s). ✓ a.
-The curriculum fulfills the aims and objectives of each subject group and the core. ✓ b.
+Prac fo A school must show the following to be become at IB World School offering the Career-related Programme In place Planning is in progress 1. written curriculum is comprehensive and aligns with the requirements of the gramme(s). ✓ a.
+The curriculum fulfills the aims and objectives of each DP subject and the components of the Career-related Programme core. ✓ b.
 The curriculum facilitates concurrency of learning. ✓ c.
-The curriculum is balanced so that students are provided with a reasonable choice of subjects. ✓ d.
-The school develops its own courses of study for each subject on offer and for theory of knowledge. ✓ 2.
-The written curriculum is available to the school community. ✓ 3.
+The school develops its own courses of study for each DP subject on offer. ✓ d.
+The school develops its own course of study for personal and professional skills. ✓ e.
+The school develops its own implementation plan for the service learning programme. ✓ f.
+The school develops its own implementation plan to support language development. ✓ g.
+The school develops its own action plan to support the reflective project. ✓ h.
+All school-chosen career-related studies meet the IB criteria for career-related studies. ✓

+Prac ctice following to IB World So the Care nust show the be become an chool offering eer-related ramme In place Planning is in progress 2.
+The written curriculum is available to the school community. √ 3.
 The written curriculum builds on students' previous learning experiences. √ 4.
 The written curriculum identifies the knowledge, concepts, skills and attitudes to be developed over time. ✓ 5.
-The written curriculum allows for meaningful student action in response to student's own needs and the needs of others. ✓ 6.
-The written curriculum incorporates relevant experiences for students. ✓ 7.
+The written curriculum allows for meaningful student action in response to students' own needs and the needs of others. ✓ 6.
+The written curriculum incorporates relevant experiences for students. √ 7.
 The written curriculum promotes students' awareness of individual, local, national and world issues. ✓ 8.
 The written curriculum provides opportunities for reflection on human commonality, diversity and multiple perspectives. ✓ 9.
 The written curriculum is informed by current IB publications and is reviewed regularly to incorporate developments in the programme(s). ✓ 10.
-The written curriculum integrates the policies developed by the school to support the programme(s). ✓ 11.
+The written curriculum integrates the policies developed by the school to support the programme(s). √ 11.
 The written curriculum fosters development of the IB learner profile attributes. ✓